excalidraw/excalidraw-vscode/extension/README_NEXT.md

 You won't be able to edit arbitrary SVG files though - only those that have been created with Excalidraw or this extension!

-## Using a workspace library
+### Sharing your Library

-If you want to use a workspace specific library (and share it with other contributors), add this to your vscode.settings file:
+If you want to use a workspace specific library (and share it with other contributors), add this to your vscode workspace settings file (`.vscode/settings.json`):

 ```json
 {